urbit/developers.urbit.org/content/reference/additional/beacon/subs.md

 `stamp` given.
-After that, you'll continue to receive [`entry`](/reference/additional/beacon/types#entry) and [`status`](/reference/additional/beacon/types#status) updates as they occur, as long as they're for that `ship` and have `stamp`s later than the one specified.
+After that, you'll continue to receive [`entry`](/reference/additional/beacon/types#entry) and [`status`](/reference/additional/beacon/types#status) updates as they occur, as long as they're for that `ship` and have timestamps later than the one specified.

 #### Example

 ```
-/init/ship/sampel-palnet/since/1666875948253000000
+/init/ship/sampel-palnet/since/1678658855227
 ```

 ---